larin92/Acoustic_fire_extinguisher/README.md

 The model is served using `FastAPI`/`Uvicorn` and can be deployed using [Docker](#docker-setup).

-This project is about predicting , more information below.

 For an interesting demonstration of the underlying concept (though not directly related to dataset), check out these YouTube videos:
 - [Acoustic 🔥Fire🔥 Extinguisher demo 1](https://www.youtube.com/watch?v=uPVQMZ4ikvM)
 - [Acoustic 🔥Fire🔥 Extinguisher demo 2](https://www.youtube.com/watch?v=DanOeC2EpeA)